-Winner of the 2015 Ville de Perpignan Rémi Ochlik Award
+Winner of the 2015 Ville de Perpignan Rémi Ochlik Visa d'or Award

 When President François Bozizé was overturned in March 2013, the Central African Republic was plunged into chaos as violence broke out between mainly Muslim Seleka rebels, and Christian anti-balaka militias.